 A pom pom drop for toddlers to keep busy with and even preschoolers would love joining in on this!

 How to Create Your Own Toddler Pom Pom Drop Activity at Home

 Do I need to even explain it?

 I taped a few paper towel tubes and toilet paper tubes to the wall using painter’s tape.

-That’s all.
-Told you it was a simple pom pom drop.
-We like simple!
+Told you it was a simple pom pom drop activity.

 They watched the pom poms fly through the tubes to the bowl or hitting the floor.